CUCyber/presentations/README.md

 ## Updating

-To build all of the presenations and upload them to the website automatically, edit the 'makefile' as desired and for the website git repository location and run `make update`.
+To build all of the presentions and upload them to the website automatically, edit the 'makefile' as desired and for the website git repository location and run `make update`.
 You must have push access to the repository at the specified directory.

 ## Cleaning

 To clean out any generated files, run `make clean`.

+## Presenting

+The presentations are easy enough to give, but can be improved by using speaker view.
+To pull up speaker view, press 's' from the presentation.
+This opens a page that includes a timer, speaker notes, and images of the current and next slides.

+### Multiplex

+Each presentation can be configured as a presentation master that can control receiving instances of the presentation.
+This means that from one computer, you can control movement of the slides on several other computers.
+Additionally, this removes visible speaker notes from the receiving instances.

+To make a presentation the master, add `?master` to the end of the URI but before the `#` if there is one.
+For each receiving instance, add `?receiver` to the end of the URI but before the `#` if there is one.
+You must load the master presentation first to generate the key that the receiver instances will retrieve.